 The theme for diabetes awareness month and World Diabetes Day 2020 will be communicated in the first quarter of 2020.

-IDF is raising awareness of the impact that diabetes has on the family and support network of those affected, and promoting the role of the family in the management, care, prevention and education of diabetes.
+IDF raised awareness of the impact that diabetes has on the family and support network of those affected, and promoted the role of the family in the management, care, prevention and education of diabetes.

-The findings underline the need for education and awareness to help people spot the diabetes warning signs early.
+The findings underlined the need for education and awareness to help people spot the diabetes warning signs early.

 A lack of knowledge about diabetes means that spotting the warning signs is not just a problem for parents, but is an issue impacting a cross-section of society.
 This is a major concern, due to the signs being milder in type 2 diabetes, the most prevalent form of the condition, responsible for around 90% of all diabetes.
 One in two people currently living with diabetes are undiagnosed.
 The vast majority of these have type 2 diabetes.

 Left untreated or unmanaged, diabetes can lead to life-changing complications.
 These include blindness, amputation, kidney failure, heart attack and stroke.
-Diabetes was responsible for four million deaths in 2017.
+Diabetes was responsible for over four million deaths in 2019.